rwxrob/code-mage-book/README.md

 SPDX-License-Identifier: [CC0 1.0][]
 SPDX-License-Identifier: [CC BY-NC-ND][]

 All code and prose are original works unless otherwise noted.
+All contributions become the legal intellectual property of the copyright holder.
+See [CONTRIBUTING][CONTRIBUTING].

 The content of the git repo are released under a dual license covering both code and prose.
 The Apache code license provides wide protections for those who want to use snippets without fear in personal and professional projects.
 The Creative Commons license for prose is much more restrictive only allowing exact copies of this repo without any change whatsoever for any use at all.
 This provides the opportunity to have an exact copy at all times for searching and such.